 Margin Methodology: Methodologies other than Value-at-Risk ("VaR") should be permitted.
 If VaR is used, a CSE should determine the relevant liquidation time horizon, subject to regulatory review.
+Models approved by foreign regulators, the Commodity Futures Trading Commission ("CFTC") or the Securities and Exchange Commission ("SEC") should be acceptable to the Prudential Regulators.

-Netting: For initial and variation margin, the CSE should be able to net all swaps against other swaps and against other obligations if such netting is legally enforceable.
+Netting: For initial margin, netting should not be limited to particular asset classes or financial products.
+For initial and variation margin, the CSE should be able to net all swaps against other swaps and against other obligations if such netting is legally enforceable.